amrvac/amrvac/doc/par.md

 parameter.
 If a run stops due to `dt &lt; dtmin`, a warning message is printed.

-You have to specify at least one of `time_max, itmax`.
+You have to specify at least one of `time_max, it_max`.
 AMRVAC stops execution when any of the limits are exceeded.
-The initial time value `global_time` and integer time step counter `it` values can be specified here.
-However, when a restart is performed from a previous .dat file, the values in that file will be used unless you enforce their reset to zeros or the values specified here by activating the logicals `restart_reset_time=T`.
+The initial time value `time_init` and integer time step counter `it_init` values, which are zero by default, can be specified here.
+However, when a restart is performed from a previous .dat file, the values in that file will be used unless you reset them to their inital values by set `reset_time=T`.
+If you want only reset iteration count without changing time, set `reset_it=T`.

 ## Methodlist {#par_methodlist}